top of page

 • Liver: Opt for organic liver from higher welfare sources.
 The liver is incredibly rich in iron and other essential nutrients that support blood health.

 • Adzuki beans: Aim for around 60 grams per day.
 These beans are packed with nutrients that are beneficial for blood nourishment.
+Try this delicious adzuki bean, chicken, and kale soup packed with goodness, leaving you well-fed, nourished, and invigorated.

 • Kidneys: Choose organic kidneys from high-welfare sources.
 They are rich in essential nutrients that support the kidneys and overall fertility.